Introduction to the 2025 edition

-What We Stand For – Part two: System in crisis
+Part one: System in crisis

-In Britain the average pay of the chief executives of the hundred biggest companies on the London stock market is up from 47 times that of the average worker in 1998 to 145 times today.
+In Britain, the average pay of the chief executives of the 100 biggest companies on the London stock market is up from 47 times that of the average worker in 1998 to 145 times today.
 During 2020 alone, when the Covid pandemic was at its height, the wealth of Britain’s billionaires increased by a fifth.
 Land ownership is overwhelmingly concentrated in the hands of a very few.
 Just 25,000 landowners own half of England, with 30% still owned by the old aristocracy and 18% by corporations, while the public sector holds just 8.5% and individual homeowners a mere 5%.

-Capitalism is increasingly conflict-ridden, shown by the horror of the invasion of Ukraine, and is no longer capable of taking society forward.
+Capitalism is increasingly conflict-ridden, shown by the horror of Ukraine and Gaza, and is no longer capable of taking society forward.
 Its failure was graphically demonstrated in its catastrophic inability to deal with Covid.
 On the one hand, the pandemic demonstrated the enormous technological and scientific possibilities of modern society, from the development of vaccines to sophisticated genomic sequencing of the evolving virus, to apps capable of recording when any individual comes into contact with someone who has the virus.
-These were not developed, however, as a result of ‘capitalist greed’, as Tory Prime Minister Boris Johnson claimed, but mainly by huge state intervention.
+These were not developed, however, as a result of ‘capitalist greed’, as then Tory Prime Minister Boris Johnson claimed, but mainly by huge state intervention.
+And on a capitalist basis none of this technology was able to prevent the virus ravaging the globe, killing more than four million people.

 The response to the pandemic is only one example of capitalism’s failings.
 One third of the world’s population do not have enough to eat.
 Even in the richest countries in the world, the living standards of the majority have been falling, or at best stagnating, for many years.
 Of those, Britain is second only to the US for the levels of impoverishment that have taken place.
 In 2019, if UK workers had got the same share of national income as in the 1970s, the average median full-time salary would have been £5,471 a year higher.